bolt/docs/source/permissions.md

     logging in completely impossible: you will even be allowed to see the login page.

- 2. If somebody has the permission to `edit users`, they can also grant permissions to themselves or others.
+ 2. If somebody has the permission to `useredit`, they can also grant permissions to themselves or others.
 This means they can make themselves `root`, or take away `root` from others.
 In short: **Do _not_ give someone `edit users` permission, unless you trust them fully!!**